 Why Choose the Reina Group?

 We are at the forefront of renewable heat pump installation in Kent & heat pump installation in the South East, including London and have over 20 years of renewable heating & plumbing experience.
 We are approved MCS heat pump installers in Kent, which give greater consumer protection and allows our heat pump installations to be eligible for government grants.
 As well as….

 - We have installed 1000+ heat pump installations in Kent.

 - We are passionate about reducing the carbon footprint.

 - We have highly skilled professional heat pump engineers.

 - We send indicative quotes almost immediately, using our state-of-the-art software.

-- We provide excellent Heat Pump maintenance and servicing support for our installations.
+- We provide excellent Heat Pump support for our installations.

 - Our dynamic team have great vision and offer value engineering solutions.

-- We offer both approved installation & servicing programmes relating to the industry’s leading manufacturers, for both Air and Ground Source Heat Pumps.
-This includes brands such as Thermia, Daikin, Nibe, Vaillant, Stiebel Eltron, Kensa, and Mitsubishi.
+We offer approved heat pump installation services relating to the industry’s leading manufacturers, for both Air and Ground Source Heat Pumps.
+This includes brands such as Thermia, Daikin, Nibe, Vaillant, Stiebel Eltron, Kensa, and Mitsubishi